oemd001/AutoEV/README.md

 # What do I need to get started?
 1. Go to the <a href="https://www.arduino.cc/en/Main/Software" rel="nofollow">Arduino website </a> to download the IDE.
 2. Type <code> git clone https://github.com/oemd001/AutoEV </code> on your terminal.
+3. Type <code> git pull </code> to make ensure that the any remote changes are reflected locally.
+4. After you're done with your program, type <code> git add . </code> to select all changes you've done.
-3. And finally, <code> git commit -m "change message goes here" </code>
+5. Type <code> git commit -m "change message goes here" </code> to document your changes.
+6. Finally, type <code> git push </code> to push it on GitHub.

+Note: <em> If you just downloaded this repo and is pushing/pulling for the first time, you might need to type <code> git pull origin master </code> to pull and <code> git push -u origin master </code> for it to work.
+After that, you won't need to type in the <code> origin master</code> portion. </em>

 # How can I be a part of this project?
 1. Sweet!
 Email Kenneth <a href="mailto:kenneth.chen@biola.edu">kenneth.chen@biola.edu</a> and we'll let you know how you can contribute towards this project.